PCI Express Reflective Memory

 - Data in main memory – the PCI Express reflective memory solutions utilize main memory to store data.
 This has several significant benefits:

 - Reading data in main memory is significantly faster than solutions storing data in specialized PCIe device memory located in the computer IO system.

 - Main memory is cached: This means that the solution will benefit from the standard CPU cache when reading data.
 Reflective memory updates from remote will automatically invalidate the CPU cache and ensure full data consistency.

 - There's no need to specify the reflective memory size when buying hardware.
-The size of Dolphin Express IX reflective memory is user configurable – a property set by the application during initialization of the system.
+The size of PCI Express reflective memory is user configurable – a property set by the application during initialization of the system.